deveshdatwani/ssd/README.md

 The lables are essentially a txt file with variable row size.
 The entries in each row is space delimited by spaces.
 The first entry is the class label.
 There are 4 more floating point values after this which correspoding to the bounding box coordinates.

 I wrote a small script on Jupyter notebook to visualize annotation / labels on a random image on the dataset.
+This script randomly selects a sample from the dataset and draws bounding boxes on them with opencv.
 I might add this functionality to the datasetVisualizer class later and make it modular and flexible.

 Let's run it to see!

 <div style="text-align:center; margin:auto"><img src="https://raw.githubusercontent.com/deveshdatwani/yolo/main/assets/labels.png" height=200, width=400></div>

-We have two trains in this image.
+Okay so have two locomotives in this sample image.

-The label format is as follows ->
+The label formatting is as follows ->

-center coordinates: x:float, y:float
+center coordinates:

+x:float

+y:float

+height:

-height = float
+h: float

+width:

-width = float
+w: float

 These values are normalized to the image dimensions.